Painting A “Salted” Russian T34/76

 The final step was to go over the model with pastel chalks to add even more subtle weathering.
 The wooden handle on the shovel and the saw were made from strip styrere and then painted with a ‘wood’ color paint from Testors and then raw umber oil paints were added.

-This T34 received 1st place in the ‘tracked armor’ category and ‘Best Armor’ in the ‘Tracked Armor’ category of ‘Modelfest 19’, presented by Baton Rouge Scale Modelers.
+This T34 received 1st place in the ‘tracked armor’ category and ‘Best Armor’ in the ‘Tracked Armor’ category at ‘Modelfest 19’, presented by Baton Rouge Scale Modelers.
 The location was the Louisiana Naval War Museum & USS Kidd DD-661.

 Photos by Bill Wolfe